Friends of the Pilgrims Series©

 Check this site regularly for updates on publication dates of future volumes.

-Researchers are welcome to contact me at email@example.com (note that this is a new address effective March29/09) if they have any questions pertaining to publication dates.
+Researchers are welcome to contact me at email@example.com if they have any questions pertaining to publication dates.